-The goal of I’CityforAll is to design “Audio Aged sensitive” ICT systems enhancing self-confidence, mobility and safety, for a better social and mental (overall) well being.
-The targeted population corresponds to people older than 50 in mobility situations and affected by presbycusis that induces a loss of sense of safety and self-confidence.
-Affected Security and Mobility due to altered sound perception of the elderly is observed in two main situations:
+The goal of I’CityforAll is to design “Audio Aged sensitive” ICT systems enhancing self-confidence, mobility, safety, for a better social and mental (overall) well being.
+The targeted population corresponds to people older than 50 years in mobility situations and affected by presbycusis that induces a loss of sense of safety and self-confidence.
+Affected Security and Mobility due to altered sound perception of elderly is observed in two main situations:

 - Mobility in confined public spaces such as transport stations, airports, supermarkets, museums, etc…where altered audio/speech and verbal communication perception has serious impact on emotional, physical and social well-being.